Jayden-boop/WRO-2025/README.md

 board.pwm_servo_set_position(0.04, [[1, pw]])  # send servo command
 ```

-PD-only control avoids integral windup and is sufficient for steering where steady-state offset is small because the environment provides visual feedback to recentre the pillar.
-Gains were tuned experimentally on-track; if the robot oscillates, reduce `OBSTACLEPG` or increase `OBSTACLEPD`.
+PD-only control avoid is sufficient for steering where the steady-state offset is small because the environment provides visual feedback to recentre the pillar.
+Gains were tuned experimentally on the track; if the robot oscillates, reduce `OBSTACLEPG` or increase `OBSTACLEPD`.

 ### Optional depth-based gain (Y-axis influence)